saleor/apps/.changeset/hungry-clocks-move.md

 "saleor-app-cms-v2": patch
 ---

-Fix PayloadCMS form where two inputs where stick together without a margin.
-Now they are placed in two columns
+Fix PayloadCMS form where two inputs were stuck together without a margin.
+Now, they are placed in two columns